kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### API Discovery and Cluster Prerequisites

-For the `kubernetes` provider, the webhook and controller reject new opt-ins unless `scheduling.k8s.io/v1beta1` Workload and PodGroup are discoverable, naming the missing GVR in the error.

-Discovery is necessary but not sufficient: it does not prove kube-scheduler or kube-controller-manager have the same gates as kube-apiserver.
-Operators must enable `GenericWorkload` on all three. kube-scheduler consumes Workload and PodGroup objects; kube-controller-manager runs the PodGroup protection controller that removes the deletion-protection finalizer.
-Also enable the optional gates in the 1.37 baseline table for topology, shared claims, PodGroup preemption policy, and CompositePodGroup.
+For the `kubernetes` provider, reject new opt-ins unless `v1beta1` Workload and PodGroup are discoverable.
+Discovery does not prove kube-scheduler and kube-controller-manager share kube-apiserver's gates.
+Enable `GenericWorkload` on all three; kube-controller-manager runs PodGroup protection.
+Enable the optional 1.37 gates for topology, shared claims, preemption policy, and CPG as needed.
+API or scheduler failure is surfaced on the LWS; pods stay blocked.

-`GenericWorkload` is Beta but disabled by default in 1.37.
-An API rejection or unsupported scheduler state is surfaced on the LWS; pod creation stays blocked rather than falling back to pod-by-pod scheduling.

 ## Design Details